hvianna/audioMotion-analyzer/README.md

 Low resolution mode halves the effective pixel ratio, resulting in four times less pixels to render.
 This may improve performance significantly, especially in 4K+ monitors.

-If you plan on allowing users to interactively toggle low resolution mode, you may need to set a fixed size for the canvas via CSS, like so:
+?> If you want to allow users to interactively toggle low resolution mode, you may need to set a fixed size for the canvas via CSS, like so:

 ```css
 #container canvas {